-The Nikon mirrorless camera system is very new.
-It made its debut in 2018, but already there are three cameras in two different sensor sizes, and an increasing number of new Nikkor Z lenses.
+The Nikon mirrorless camera system is still very new.
+It made its debut in 2018, but already there are four cameras in two different sensor sizes, and an increasing number of lenses on the Nikon Z lens roadmap.

 We have reviewed the spectacular Nikkor Z 58mm f/0.95 Noct lens, however.
 No, that's not a misprint – it really does have a maximum aperture of f/0.95.
 This is very much a showcase lens designed to demonstrate just what the Nikon Z system can do, and it's priced well beyond most people's budgets, but its performance is pretty spectacular.

 Nikon is probably best known for its DSLR cameras, and these are still going strong.
 In fact, it's just launched the brand new Nikon D780.
 You can read more about the pros and cons of these different camera types in our DSLR vs mirrorless cameras article.